MonoNPHM: Dynamic Head Reconstruction from Monocular Videos: Implementation Details

 \subsection{Efficient Implementation}

 To account for the computational burden of the increased number of anchors and added appearance MLPs, we prune the computations of the local MLP ensemble.

 \paragraph{$k$NN Pruning} NPHM executes every MLP $f_{\texttt{geo}}^k$ for each query point $x_c$.
 Instead, we use Pytorch3D~\cite{ravi2020pytorch3d} to compute the 8 nearest neighbors $\mathcal{N}_{x_c}$ for each query.
-Then, we conceptualize the execution of local MLPs as a graph convolution, implemented using PytorchGeometric~\cite{pytorch_geometric}.
-The graph convolution is restricted to $\mathcal{N}_{x_c}$ (see \cref{eq:local_blending}).
+Then, we conceptualize the execution of local MLPs as a graph convolution, implement usingPytorchGeometric~\cite{pytorch_geometric}.
+The graph convolution is restricted to $\mathcal{N}_{x_c}$ (see equation 2 in the main document).
 In practice, this decreases the number of MLP executions for each query from 65 to 8 (the number of nearest neighbors).
 Hence, GPU memory demand is roughly reduced 8-fold

 \paragraph{Re-Scaling $w_k$} For a given query point $x_c$ and local MLP associated to the anchor point $\mathbf{a}_k$, NPHM uses weights

 and normalizes them to $w_k$ in order to blend the predictions of the individual MLPs.
 However, when restricting the computations to the set of nearest neighbors, such a constant-scale Gaussian weighting results in discontinuous for points on the boundary of Voronoi cells, i.e. when the set of nearest neighbors changes.